grafyko/IJMC-Scaffolding-Dashboard/README.md

-# Construction Project Dashboard: IJMC Ramp Access Scaffolding
+# Construction Project Dashboard: Access Scaffolding

 ## 📊 Executive Summary
 This Power BI dashboard was developed to manage the end-to-end lifecycle of the IJMC Ramp Access scaffolding project.
 It serves as a central operational tool for Project Managers and Safety Officers to monitor construction progress, ensure safety compliance (Green Tag inspections), and optimize material inventory.